What are fellowships?

 As you have probably noticed, our Fellowship Search Engine lists two dates in most fellowship listings: a campus deadline and a national deadline.
-Campus deadlines are dates set by the FAO to receive your completed application, including letters of recommendation, transcripts, and personal statement, prior to the national deadline.
+Campus deadlines are dates set by the UFO to receive your completed application, including letters of recommendation, transcripts, and personal statement, prior to the national deadline.
 The national deadline is the official fellowship deadline set by the fellowship foundation for receipt of all application materials.
 Take note that not all fellowships listed on our website have a campus deadline, but the fellowships that have one will have it listed as “initial deadline” in the search engine and “campus deadline” after you’ve clicked on the listing.

 Can a TA write a letter of recommendation for me?

 It is always preferable for a professor or advisor to write your letter of recommendation.
 Professors who have taught for a number of years can offer a perspective that a graduate student with less experience cannot.
 You should consider asking faculty members who have worked closely with you and know your academic interests.
-The FAO is here to work with applicants to determine the best candidates for letters of recommendation.
+The UFO is here to work with applicants to determine the best candidates for letters of recommendation.